lakesoul-io/LakeSoul/community-guideline.md

 # Principles
 The DMetaSoul community adheres to the following principles:
-- Open and transparent: DMetaSoul's products are open source, and anyone can openly discuss all kinds of technical issues.
+- **Open and transparent**: DMetaSoul's products are open source, and anyone can openly discuss all kinds of technical issues.
-- Collaboration, inclusion: Any work or issue is welcome to be discussed in the DMetaSoul community.
+- **Collaboration, inclusion**: Any work or issue is welcome to be discussed in the DMetaSoul community.
-- Friendly and respectful: anyone is welcome to use DMetaSoul's products, and everyone's contribution is respected.
+- **Friendly and respectful**: anyone is welcome to use DMetaSoul's products, and everyone's contribution is respected.
-- Industry-leading: DMetaSoul will provide the latest technology so that every technical practitioner can enjoy the frontier dividend of data intelligence.
+- **Industry-leading**: DMetaSoul will provide the latest technology so that every technical practitioner can enjoy the frontier dividend of data intelligence.

 Click on [Community Roles](./community-roles.md) to learn more about community organizations.